Who am I?

 rooms to have better lighting, designing 3D physical objects with desired appearance and functionalities,

-reconstructing 3D structures of bacteria from microscope images, and allowing movie artists to produce better film shots.
+reconstructing 3D structures of cells from microscope images, and allowing movie artists to produce better film shots.

 Differentiating general graphics programs correctly and efficiently is more difficult than differentiating a convolution layer,